An image of coffee beans placed next to each other, each with a different roast level. The beans range from light roast to dark roast.

 Fun Facts and Figures

-• Did you know?
-In the UK, the average person drinks about 2 cups of coffee per day.
+• Did you know that in the UK, the average person drinks about 2 cups of coffee per day.
 This statistic reflects the growing coffee culture in Britain, where around 98 million cups of coffee are consumed daily.
 This significant figure underscores the popularity of coffee in the UK, which has seen a substantial increase over the years.
 That's about 200mg of caffeine per adult (if you exclude all the tea drinking us Brits do!) source: British Coffee Association

 • According to the FDA in the USA, 400mg of caffeine per day (roughly four cups of coffee) is considered safe for most adults.